 - In multi-million dollar fraud case against real estate attorney, obtained dismissal on grounds attorney was immune as quasi-judicial officer when acting as court-appointed commissioner to oversee partition of real property.
 Dismissal upheld unanimously on appeal to North Carolina Court of Appeals.

 - In forcible sex offense trial where male caretaker charged with sexually assaulting 101 year-old female, obtained not-guilty jury verdict.

 - In manslaughter trial, obtained dismissal of charge at conclusion of State’s evidence on issue of “imperfect self-defense” where client thought he heard burglar enter his home, fired a warning shot with his pistol, and bullet ricocheted around house before fatally wounding client’s own mother in another room.

 - In first-degree forcible rape jury trial where client was charged with detaining woman in home for several weeks and repeatedly raping her at knife-point, obtained not-guilty on all charges.

-- In multi-million dollar claim against civil engineering firm, obtained dismissal of lawsuit brought by 400+ homeowners alleging professional malpractice for defective design of coastal marina bulkhead and stormwater system.
+- In corporate derivative action against civil engineering firm, obtained dismissal of lawsuit brought by 400+ homeowners alleging professional malpractice for defective design of coastal marina bulkhead and stormwater system.
 In precedent setting case involving corporate derivative actions, dismissal affirmed by North Carolina Court of Appeals.

 White Collar & Criminal Defense Practice Areas